 Estate planning is a complex and often stressful process for most people.
 However, if you own property in multiple states, you will need to be particularly aware of the possible complications that might arise for your heirs when you are no longer around.
 With so much at stake, it is essential to work with an experienced Texas estate planning attorney who can help you understand your options.

 The Fort Worth estate planning lawyers at the Law Office of Carey Thompson, P.C. can help you create a trust to meet your goals while protecting your loved ones from the most undesirable outcomes of the probate process.
 Let us help you achieve the peace of mind you deserve so you can focus on living life to the fullest.
-Call us today or contact us online for a free consultation to discuss the property you own and how we can help protect it for the benefit of those you love.
+Call us today or contact us online for a consultation to discuss the property you own and how we can help protect it for the benefit of those you love.